RVers are throwing in the towel after years of dreaming and even years of RVing. Why are so many quitting the RV Lifestyle? Where do I begin…

 7. Home Sickness

-If the pandemic has taught us one thing, it’s to not take our lives and family and friends for granted.
+If recent years have taught us one thing, it’s to not take our lives and family and friends for granted.
 That realization has led a lot of people to the open road, taking their families on road trips or visiting family across the country.

 That same realization, however, has made many avid and full-time RVers homesick.
 Some realize they have had their fill of the open road and adventure and want to settle back in near their family and friends.
 They want to be readily available for or nearby those they love the most.